CrossGeeks/FirebasePushNotificationPlugin/docs/GettingStarted.md

 It is drop dead simple to gain access to the FirebasePushNotification APIs in any project.
 All you need to do is get a reference to the current instance of IFirebasePushNotification via `CrossFirebasePushNotification.Current`:

-### On Demand Registration
+### On Demand Permission Registration

-When plugin initializes by default auto registers the device for push notifications.
+When plugin initializes by default auto registers the device permissions for push notifications.
 If needed you can do on demand registration by turning off auto registration when initializing the plugin.

-Use the following method for on demand registration:
+Use the following method for on demand permission registration:

 ```csharp
    CrossFirebasePushNotification.Current.RegisterForPushNotifications();